spirosikmd/paylogic-ticketing-api/README.md

 ## Setup

-In order for the demo to work, we need to run
+We only need to run

 ```bash
 bower install
 ```

-to install the all the dependecies.
+to install all the dependecies.

 ## Getting Started